alanNEF/alanNEF/README.md

 <h1 align="center">Hi, I'm Alan</h1>
 <h3 align="center">A computer science student</h3>
 <h3> About me </h3>
-<p>I'm a senior in high school passionate about computer science and software development.
-I have an interest in software engineering, data science, and machine learning.
-I am studying how to become a full-stack developer using JavaScript and Python.
-In this profile, you can find work I have done during CS classes, games, and other projects.</p>
+<p>I'm a sophomore at UMass Amherst who is passionate about computer science and software development.
+I have interests in software engineering, data science, and machine learning.
+I'm currently a software developer for UMass BUILD.
+I love meeting cool people and collaborating on projects.
+So, feel free to reach out!</p>

 - 🔭 I’m currently working on [DormDuo](https://github.com/Sodiumtelluride/DormDuo)